 No Info, No search – Like the city, art spaces, universities and other organizations too can declare that the immigration status of their users and members will not be requested and any such information will not be handed over to ICE.
 Federal immigration officials will not be permitted to search premises without a court-signed warrant.

 Safe Space – Sanctuary can simply be a place to feel ok and safe, where you know you won’t be mistreated or dismissed, where you can speak your mind – the more such places there are in the city, the better.
 Many sanctuary spaces also offer safe spaces for a range of precarious lives, including LGBTQ youth.

 Short-term Sanctuary – Sometimes when there are raids in neighborhoods or workplaces, people need a place to just sit and wait for a while.
 So short-term sanctuary are places where people can go in case they hear of raids in their neighborhoods to workplaces, whether or not they have deportation orders.

 Physical Sanctuary – this is highest and rarest form of sanctuary, and the kind that can potentially lead to legal complications.
 Physical sanctuary is where people can stay until their deportation hearing is resolved.
 This is not used often.
-There is now only one person in NY area in sanctuary.
 This is the highest level of commitment.
 It entails commitment from the person seeking sanctuary as well, since it means the person cannot leave the premises.